OBD II Catalytic Converter Monitor

 The top waveform above, Bank 1 Sensor 1, is the oxygen sensor upstream to the catalytic converter.
 Its waveform has frequent repetitive peaks and valleys (voltage).
 The waveform on the bottom is flat with minimum movement.
 These fluctuations are caused by the oxygen from each cylinder's combustion event flowing by the pre-catalytic oxygen sensor.

-The waveform on the bottom Bank 1 Sensor 2 is flat with little movement.
+The bottom Bank 1 Sensor 2 waveform is flat with little movement.
 A good catalytic converter uses the oxygen in the exhaust stream to reduce hydrocarbons and pollutants in the exhaust.
-It also stores oxygen from the exhaust stream, typically when it swings lean.
+It also stores oxygen from the exhaust stream when it swings lean.

 Bad Catalyst Monitor Waveform

 The image above displays the waveform of a bad catalytic converter.
 The post-catalytic converter oxygen sensor, Bank 1 Sensor 2, displays similar voltage peaks and valleys as the pre-catalytic oxygen sensor.
-The catalytic converter is not using the oxygen in the exhaust stream in the reduction of harmful pollutants.
+This display indicates this catalytic converter is not removing pollutants.